ritika728/Leetcode_monthly_Challenge/Day 8.md

 };
 ```

  The problem is not that difficult, just need to analyse the problem statement clearly.
+Got to learn about some more C++ functions.